The Morija Guest House is

 Our next Introduction

-to Sesotho Language and Culture Weekend will take place from the 7th to the 9th of November.
+to Sesotho Language and Culture Weekend will take place in early 2024.
 Read all the details in the 'Special events' section.
 Contact Brigitte on email@example.com to register.

 WiFi is now available to guests (at a small cost).